 Oak Ridge has deployed similar data transfer nodes named dtn01.ccs.ornl.gov through dtn04.ccs.ornl.gov.
 See Data Transfer Nodes at Oak Ridge.

 All NERSC users are automatically given access to the data transfer nodes.
 The nodes support both interactive use via SSH (direct login) or data transfer using GridFTP services.

 Available File Systems

-The NERSC data transfer nodes use global home, gloabl scratch and the project directory.
+The NERSC data transfer nodes use global home, gloabl scratch and the project directories.
 See NERSC File Systems.
 Please note that /tmp is very small.
 Althought certain common tools (e.g., vi) use /tmp for temporary storage, users should never explicitly use /tmp for data.